meows4h/meows4h/README.md

 ### hobbies + fun facts:
 - big fan of FFXIV
-- design and video editing, usually online content for consumption or guides for people to follow along to
+- design and video editing, usually online content for fun or guides for people to follow along to
-- photography, typically taking portraits of people or pictures of landscape
+- photography, typically taking portraits or nature landscape photos
 - drawing, interior space sketching
 - i competed in destiny 2 world first raid races, in which i have placed 29th in the world in lightfall, as well as top 500 in a couple others